-14. Stormwater:
+4. Stormwater:

 - a.
-The applicant is required to provide detailed construction plans and a final stormwater report that addresses requirements outlined in the Public Works Design and Construction Standards in accordance with NMC 13.25 Stormwater Management, including the design of the private outfall to ensure erosion does not occur within the stream corridor. - b.
-The applicant is required to submit an erosion and sedimentation control plan, submit a copy of the 1200-C permit issued by DEQ, and submit a Final Stormwater report that matches the construction plans, stormwater system plans, and erosion control plans that comply with DEQ requirements and the City's Public Works Design and Construction Standards. - c.
-The applicant is required to submit a final stormwater report and construction plans meeting the City's Public Works Design and Construction Standards and NMC 13.25 Stormwater Management requirements and obtain a Public Improvement Permit.
+The applicant is required to provide detailed construction plans and a final stormwater report that addresses requirements outlined in the Public Works Design and Construction Standards prior to issuance of a Building Permit for the covered playground in accordance with NMC 13.25 Stormwater Management. - b.
+The applicant is required to submit a stormwater report and construction plans meeting the City's Public Works Design and Construction Standards and NMC 13.25 Stormwater Management requirements and install the stormwater system improvements prior to obtaining a Building Permit.
 Utility designs and alignments will be reviewed as part of the Public Improvement Permit.
-Stormwater facilities cannot be co-located in public utility easements.
-A private stormwater maintenance agreement with the City must also be recorded for the private stormwater facility located on the east side of the property.

-B. THE FOLLOWING MUST BE ACCOMPLISHED PRIOR TO OCCUPANCY
+THE FOLLOWING MUST BE ACCOMPLISHED PRIOR TO OCCUPANCY

-- 1. Fire Department Requirements: This project is subject to compliance with all Fire Department (TVF&R) standards relating to access and fire protection. - 2.
-Design Review Conditions: Contact the Planning Division (503-537-1240) to verify that all design review conditions have been completed. - 3.
+5. Fire Department Requirements: This project is subject to compliance with all Fire Department (TVF&R) standards relating to access and fire protection.

+- 6. Design Review Conditions: Contact the Planning Division (503-537-1240) to verify that all design review conditions have been completed. - 7.
 Site Inspection: Contact the Building Division (503-537-1240) for Building, Mechanical, Plumbing final, and Planning Complete inspections.
 Contact the Fire Department (503-537-1260) for Fire Safety final inspections.
 Contact Yamhill County (503-538-7302) for electrical final inspections.

-C. DEVELOPMENT NOTES
+B. DEVELOPMENT NOTES

 1. Systems development charges (SDCs) will be collected when building permits are issued.
-For questions regarding SDCs please contact the Engineering Division.
+For questions regarding SDCs please contact the Engineering Services Department.